ABHI-8896/OPTIMIZATION-UNDER-UNCERTAINTY/README.md

 - Incorporates uncertainty bounds within a deterministic framework.
 - Controls the degree of conservatism to ensure feasible solutions under specified uncertainty levels.

+def normal_perturbation(original_value):
+    return original_value * (1 + 0.5 * np.random.normal(0, 0.2))

+# Example usage
+original_value = 100
+uniform_value = uniform_perturbation(original_value)
+normal_value = normal_perturbation(original_value)

+###Results

+### Naive Approach

+- Demonstrates variability in profits under different scenarios of raw material availability.
+- Provides insights into the impact of uncertainty but lacks systematic control over robustness.

+### Robust Optimization

+- Offers a computationally efficient solution that incorporates uncertainty bounds within a deterministic framework.
+- Balances optimality and resilience, allowing decision-makers to control the degree of conservatism and ensure feasible solutions under specified uncertainty levels.

+## Future Work

+- **Refinement of Robust Optimization Model**: Explore further refinement and fine-tuning of the robust optimization model, including adjustments in formulation parameters and additional constraints.
+- **Integration of Real-Time Data**: Investigate incorporating real-time data to update the optimization model dynamically, enhancing the decision-making process under changing conditions.
+- **Comparative Analysis**: Conduct a comprehensive comparative analysis between various uncertainty modeling approaches, such as stochastic programming and fuzzy programming, to understand their strengths and limitations.
+- **Application to Specific Industries**: Extend the research to focus on specific industries, tailoring optimization models to their unique challenges, such as electrical power generation, reservoir operation, or inventory management.
+- **Incorporation of Multi-Objective Optimization**: Explore the integration of multi-objective optimization techniques to balance conflicting goals, considering factors like risk mitigation and resource utilization alongside profit.
+- **Machine Learning Integration**: Investigate the use of machine learning techniques to predict and adapt to uncertainty patterns, enhancing the robustness of the optimization model in dynamic environments.

+### Naive Approach

+- Executes the optimization model with different scenarios of raw material availability.
+- Analyzes variations in profits to understand the impact of uncertainty.

+### Robust Optimization Approach

+- Incorporates uncertainty bounds within a deterministic framework.
+- Controls the degree of conservatism to ensure feasible solutions under specified uncertainty levels.

 ## Code Snippets

 ### Naive Approach: Multiple Runs with Different Scenarios